xebadevs/res_php_pdo/README.md

 # PDO (PHP Data Object)  💻

-> PDO DB methods and connection
+> PDO DB methods and connections

+8 files with different ways to use PDO